 - Religious buildings.
 Not a deeply religious person, I nevertheless can’t help but sit in awe of religious architecture.
 Ornate churches and mosques are beautiful to behold.
 Sitting for just 15 or 20 minutes in a Church calms my mind and helps me get perspective on the bigger picture.

-- Cemetaries.
+- Cemeteries.
 When a friend told me that she regularly walks and meditates in cemeteries, I was skeptical.
-After all, it was the burial place of the dead and who was I to be casually strolling through sacred ground.
-But after trying it out, my world opened.
-Now, whenever I’m in a new city I make a mental note to visit cemeteries.
-At once, they are both a source of quiet and opportunity for contemplation; it’s impossible to hide from our own mortality in the company of the deceased.
+After all, it’s the burial place of the dead and who am I to be casually strolling through sacred ground.
+But after trying it out, my mind opened to the idea.
+Now, whenever I’m in a new city, I make a mental note to visit cemeteries.
+They are both a source of quiet and an opportunity for contemplation; it’s impossible to hide from our own mortality in the company of the deceased.

 Stepping out of the mad rush of life and onto the hushed burial grounds of the dead is like crossing a threshold between worlds.
 Secluded within these sanctuaries of resting souls, the pressing problems of life become muted to stillness. – Pythia Peay